ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

-In the morning, Brent went into the laundry room to feed Helsa. he other exchange students walk down the road towards the MRT station in the mist.
+In the morning, Brent went into the laundry room to feed Helsa.
+The other exchange studnets had left a few hours earlier, walking towrads the MRT station in the mist.

-"Oh shit," he said.
+"Oh shit," he said, touching Helsa.

 Helsa was dead.
-Brent touched her bony joints with morbid fascination.
-Her body was no longer warm.

-He texted Hero that Helsa was dead.
-Brent barely understood how to use his phone, it was on loan from another friend of his host mother's.
+Brent touched her cold, bony joints with morbid fascination.

-Hero responded almost immediately with an apology, and then an address, telling him that it was a vet where Brent could bring the body.
+He texted Hero.
+Brent barely understood how to use his burner phone, but Hero repsonded almost immediately with an apology and an address, the address of veternarian where Brent could bring the body for disposal.

 What a situation, thought Brent.